WatadaShingo/tsunami-1d/README.md

 # tsunami-1d
 Functionality of MATLAB and Python directories are the same.
-One difference of the Python directory from the MATLAB directory is the extra plotting scripts to generate animations of 1D tsunami probagation.
+One difference of the Python directory from the MATLAB directory is the extra plotting scripts to generate animations of 1D tsunami propagation.
 Running either a Matplab code or a Python code generates text data files that are used in phase-correction directory.
 Please read MATLAB/0README.txt or Python/0README.txt.
 Also read phase-correction/0README.txt and follow the instructions.